J. E. B. Seely, 1st Baron Mottistone: Marriages and descendants

-Seely married Emily Florence, daughter of Colonel Sir Henry George Louis Crichton, on 9 July 1895.
+Seely married Emily Florence, daughter of Colonel Sir Henry George Louis Crichton (son of John Crichton, 3rd Earl Erne), on 9 July 1895.
 They had three sons and four daughters.
 She died in August 1913.

 His eldest son and heir, Second Lieutenant Frank Reginald Seely, was killed in action with the Royal Hampshire Regiment at the Battle of Arras on 13 April 1917.

 He married for the second time, to Evelyn Izmé Murray, JP (born 1886, died 11 August 1976) on 31 July 1917.
 She was the widow of his friend George Crosfield Norris Nicholson and daughter of Montolieu Oliphant-Murray, 1st Viscount Elibank.
 They had one son (she already had a son from her previous marriage).

 Seely's heir John Seely (1899–1963) was an architect whose work, with Paul Edward Paget in the partnership of Seely & Paget, included the interior of Eltham Palace in the Art Deco style, and the post-World War II restoration of a number of bomb-damaged buildings, such as the London Charterhouse and the church of St John Clerkenwell.

+Seely's youngest daughter Louisa Mary Sylvia Seely married Charles Montague Fletcher, son of sir Walter Morley Fletcher.
+Their daughter Susanna Mary Fletcher married Nicholas Lyell.

 Seely's son from his second marriage, David Seely, 4th Baron Mottistone (1920–2011), was the last Governor of the Isle of Wight; he was baptised with Winston Churchill and the then Prince of Wales (subsequently Edward VIII and then later the Duke of Windsor) as his godparents.

 Seely's grandson Brough Scott, who presented horseracing television programmes, wrote a biography of Seely, Galloper Jack (2003).

 Seely was a maternal great-great-grandfather of theatre director Sophie Hunter.

 His great-great nephew Bob Seely sat as the Conservative MP for the Isle of Wight between 2017 and 2024.